astuder/epc901/README.md

 ## Shared

 The folder [```./hardware/shared```](https://github.com/astuder/epc901/tree/main/hardware/shared) contains custom KiCad symbols, footprints and 3d models that can be reused across KiCad projects in this repository.

+## Spectroscope tube

+For spectroscopy experiments we created a tube to mount an optical slit and difraction grating.
+The 3D model is available in the folder [```./hardware/spectroscope-tube```](https://github.com/astuder/epc901/tree/main/hardware/spectroscope-tube).

 # Software